-The Centers for Disease Control in Atlanta reported in 2016 that one in 20 Americans 12 years of age and older suffer from depression.
+The Centers for Disease Control in Atlanta reported in 2016 that 8.1% of Americans 20 years of age and older suffer from depression.
 With as prevalent as this disease is in society today, one would assume that most people would know how to behave toward another individual who suffers from depression.

 In fact, you may not know how to speak with someone with this illness or behave in a manner that does not aggravate his or her depression symptoms.
 You can help a depressed loved one by avoiding these nine behaviors when you speak with or visit this individual.